nette/schema/docs/migration-2.0.md

   between layers; canonicalize a layer's shape in `before()` instead).
 - `Expect::tuple([...])`: fixed-size array with per-position schemas; layers replace the tuple wholesale.
+- `Expect::listable(type)`: accepts a single value or a list of values, normalizes to a list — and layers therefore merge by appending.
+- `Expect::enum(SomeBackedEnum::class)`: accepts a case or its backing value, yields the case instance; `castTo()` now supports backed enums in general.